RedisLabs/redislabs-docs/content/rc/administration/_index.md

 description:
 weight: 30
 alwaysopen: false
-categories: ["RC"]
+categories: ["RC Essentials"]
 ---
-While there is very little configuration of Redis Enterprise Cloud required, there are some things that you can and may want to do to tailor a database to your use case.
+While there is very little configuration of Redis Cloud Essentials required, there are some things that you can and may want to do to tailor a database to your use case.